proximax-storage/xpx-testnet-chain-onboarding/storage-tool/README.md

 ## Delete drive

-1. From the dropdown on the left panel in `Drives` tab, select the name of the drive to be deleted.
+1. From the dropdown on the left panel under `Drives` tab, select the name of the drive to be deleted.

 2. Click the `-` button in `Drives` tab to delete drive.